cs160-berkeley/prog-01-crunch-time-nkjchamp/README.md

 # PROG 01: Crunch Time

 CrunchTime is an app that allows users to enter the number of minutes/reps of an activity performed and receive the number of calories they burned while doing that activity.
+(Executable can be found in the app directory).

 ## Authors